 Had lunch, slept to 3 PM, went out.
 It was raining, not much of a breeze.
 The tropical sounds, the large white birds looking strangely out of place in the lush trees surrounding the parking lot outside of the hotel, and the visions, were mesmerizing.
 I had so much wanted to come back to this place that I could 'feel the taste of it'.

-I insert here a summary of the dynasties and imperial periods we talked most about.
+I insert here a summary of the dynasties and imperial periods we talked about the most.

 Five dynasties 907-960